2.2 Summary of material accounting policies

 i Inventories

-Inventories are stated at the lower of cost or net realisable value after providing for obsolence and other losses where considered necessary.
+Inventories are stated at the lower of cost or net realisable value after providing for obsolescence and other losses where considered necessary.
 Costs include all non-refundable duties and all charges incurred in bringing the goods to their present location and condition.
-Cost is determined on First in First out (FIFO) for coal inventory and on weighted average basis for other than coal inventory.
-Net realisable value represents estimated selling price of inventories and in case of coal inventory, it also includes the tariff price recoverable from supply of power generated from usage of coal less all estimated cost necessary to make the sale.
+Cost is determined on First in First out basis (FIFO) for coal inventory and on weighted average basis for other than coal inventory.
+Net realisable value represents estimated selling price of inventories and in case of coal inventory it also includes the tariff price recoverable from supply of power generated from usage of coal less all estimated cost necessary to make the sale.
+Stores and Spares which do not meet the definition of property, plant and equipment are accounted as inventories.

 j Cash and cash equivalents